 Investor Attention and Asset Pricing Anomalies

-Keywords: investor attention; anomaly; price limit; trade imbalance
+Keywords: investor attention; anomaly; price limit; coordination; synchronicity risk

 JEL Classification: G12; G15; G40